 - Exclusivity Terms: Prohibit working with competitors for a certain period before and after the campaign.

-- Violation Penalties and Compensation: Specific penalty levels for each contract violation (e.g., no-show penalty 20% of contract value).
+- Breach Penalties and Compensation: Specific penalty levels for each contract breach (e.g., no-show penalty 20% of contract value).

 Absolutely never pay 100% of the contract value before the work is completed.
 This is the golden rule to hold the upper hand.
 A one-time payment leaves you with no negotiation leverage if issues arise.

 Break the payment into multiple installments based on work progress.
-A common model that DPS.MEDIA often applies is: 30% advance after signing the contract, 30% after approving the demo content, and 40% remaining after the post has aired for the committed time and acceptance report is provided.
+A common model that DPS.MEDIA often applies is: 30% advance after signing the contract, 30% after approving the demo content, and 40% remaining after the post is live for the committed time and acceptance report is provided.

 Holding back a significant amount until the last minute creates strong motivation for the KOC/KOL to fulfill their responsibilities.
-They will be more accountable in ensuring the post is not hidden or deleted early.
+They will be more accountable in ensuring the post isn't hidden or deleted early.

-Example: Contract that saved a brand from a ”flip-flop”
+Example: Contract That Saved a Brand from a ”Flip”

 Vetting is the most important step to eliminate \”fake KOCs\” and faces with hidden risks.
 Investing time in this step will save you a lot of money and avoid headaches later.
 Booking KOL/KOC.

-As mentioned, the naked eye cannot distinguish real from fake followers.
+As mentioned, the naked eye can't distinguish real from fake followers.
 You need third-party tools for deep insights into KOC data.
-These tools can analyze real audience rate, demographics, and detect abnormal growth behaviors.
+These tools can analyze real audience ratio, demographics, and detect abnormal growth behaviors.

 At DPS.MEDIA, we use a system of premium paid tools to perform in-depth audit process for clients.
 We analyze follower growth/decline history over the past 6 months, check comment quality to eliminate spam comments.